dbt-labs/docs.getdbt.com/website/docs/reference/warehouse-profiles/impala-profile.md

 LDAP allows you to authenticate with a username & password when Impala is [configured with LDAP Auth](https://impala.apache.org/docs/build/html/topics/impala_ldap.html).
 LDAP is supported over Binary & HTTP connection mechanisms.

-This is the recommended authentication mechanism to use with Cloudera Data Platform.
+This is the recommended authentication mechanism to use with Cloudera Data Platform (CDP).

 <File name='~/.dbt/profiles.yml'>